Problems solved

 Financial regulators were pleased with a true comparison for now, but stricter regulations were imminent, meant further requirements for MSM.

-In order to tackle decreased sales performance and to comply with future regulations and standards, my team continued to work on the life insurance comparison channel.
+To tackle decreased sales performance and to comply with future regulations and standards, – along with my team – I designed further optimizations on the life insurance channel.

 Project year: 2018